tazjin/watchblob/README.md

 using the `openvpn` CLI and configuration files.

-What this application does has been reverse-engineered from the "WatchGuard Mobile VPN with SSL" application on OS X. A writeup of the protocol and the security implications will be linked here in the future.
+What this application does has been reverse-engineered from the "WatchGuard Mobile VPN with SSL" application on OS X.

+I've published a [blog post](https://www.tazj.in/en/1486830338) describing the process and what is actually going on in this protocol.

 ## Installation